SergiyLichenko/Library/README.md

        ![alt tag](https://github.com/SergiyLichenko/Library/blob/master/Docs/Create%20User.png)

-There is also functionality for saving all your data into XML file (for example you want to transfer it, so you will not have to transfer entire database), switching between user profiles and all the features which were shown above for books are also availabel for articles and magazines
+There is also functionality for saving all your data into XML file (for example if you want to transfer all you data, so you will not have to transfer entire database), switching between user profiles and all the features which were shown above for books are also available for articles and magazines

 #
 Finally here is the diagram of the database for this application